 When used in combination with CHARMM pair styles, the 1-4 special_bonds scaling factors must be set to 0.0.
 Otherwise non-bonded contributions for these 1-4 pairs will be computed multiple times.

 These dihedral styles can only be used if LAMMPS was built with the MOLECULE package.
-See the Making LAMMPS section for more info on packages.
+See the Build package doc page for more info.